What is a

 What is a URL shortener?

 A URL shortener converts a long web address into a short, shareable link.
-When someone clicks the short link, they're redirected to the original destination.
-Short links are easier to share, track, and brand.
+Click it and you're redirected to the original destination.
+Short links are easier to share, track, and brand — and branded ones get 2.3× more clicks than generic ones, according to Bitly's 2025 data.

 How does a URL shortener work?

 A URL shortener stores a mapping between the short link and the original URL.
-When a visitor clicks the short link, the server looks up the destination and issues a redirect in under a second.
-The shortener logs the click for analytics.
+Click the short link and the server looks up the destination, then issues a redirect in under a second.
+The shortener logs the click — timestamp, location, referrer, and whether it's a unique visitor — for analytics.

 Are URL shorteners free?

 Some are.
-Linklify includes 50 free short links with no expiration on the free plan — no credit card required.
+Linklify includes 50 free short links with no expiration on the free plan — no credit card needed.
 Pro is $5/month for unlimited links, custom slugs, and full analytics.

 What is the best free URL shortener?

-Linklify is the best free URL shortener for creators and small businesses — because it combines a URL shortener with a link in bio page.
-All your short links also live inside your profile at linklify.link/@yourname.
+Linklify is the best free URL shortener for creators and small businesses — because it pairs a URL shortener with a link in bio page.
+All your short links also appear on your profile at linklify.link/@yourname.
+Free plan includes 50 short links.

 Shorten links for free.